Rape, kidnapping suspect shot by Newton Grove police chief, sheriff's office says

 "After I came back out, I saw one cop pull up and then...I saw a lot of other cops flooding the streets basically," said Elvia Morales, who was at a nearby business.
 "And then I saw a lady just walk out and then they took her in and that's all I saw, they just took her"

-The Sampson County Sheriff's Office and the North Carolina State Highway Patrol are at the scene.
+The Sampson County Sheriff's Office and the North Carolina State Highway Patrol responded to the scene.

 The Sampson County Sheriff's Office is investigating the circumstances that led to the shooting.
 The N.C.
 State Bureau of Investigation is investigating the officer-involved shooting.